K-Decompositions and 3d Gauge Theories

-Notice that the octahedron parameters constructed from a framed flat connection on $M$ are well defined and take values in $\C^*-\{1\}$ as long as the configurations of four flags parallel-transported to the interior of every tetrahedron are generic.
-Conversely, we claim that starting with a collection of octahedron parameters $z_i,z_i',z_i'' \in \C^*-\{1\}$ in the $K$-decomposition of $M$ that satisfy the octahedron equations \eqref{Poct-exp}--\eqref{Loct-exp} and that the product at any internal point is one we can reconstruct a unique framed flat connection on $M$.
+Notice that the octahedron parameters constructed from a framed flat connection on $M$ are well-defined and take values in $\C^*-\{1\}$ as long as the configurations of four flags parallel-transported to the interior of every tetrahedron are generic.
+Conversely, we claim that starting with a collection of octahedron parameters $z_i,z_i',z_i'' \in \C^*-\{1\}$ in the $K$-decomposition of $M$ that satisfy the octahedron equations \eqref{Poct-exp}--\eqref{Loct-exp} and the condition that the product at any internal point is one, we can reconstruct a unique framed flat connection on $M$.
 So:

 \begin{theorem} The octahedron parameters satisfying the equations \eqref{Poct-exp}--\eqref{Loct-exp} and the monomial gluing relations parametrize an open subset $\wt \CL_K(M,\mb t_{3d})$ of the space of framed flat connections $\wt \CL_K(M)$. \end{theorem}